hibernate/hibernate-ogm/README.md

 *Version: 5.4.2.Final - 2024-09-24*

+## Archived

+Hibernate OGM has not been kept up to date with the latest Hibernate ORM versions and is not maintained anymore.
+If community members have interest in maintaining it, please [contact us](https://hibernate.org/community/).

 ## Description

 Hibernate OGM stores data in a NoSQL data grid using the Hibernate ORM engine.